 Unlike the Theater an der Wien and Strauss’s famous operetta, that review has not aged well.

-If you visit, be sure to wander up and down the road a bit.
-Quite apart from the joys of the Naschmarkt, both the golden-domed Secession building and Otto Wagner’s gorgeous Majolikahaus are close by.
+If you visit, be sure to wander up and down the road outside the main entrance.
+Quite apart from the joys of the Naschmarkt’s restaurants and gastronomic market, both the golden-domed Secession building and Otto Wagner’s gorgeous Majolikahaus are close by.

 How to get to the Theater